 How many meals do I need to eat a day?

 While a lot of people say you should eat 6 times a day, it’s really not necessary.
-As long as all your calories are all accounted for by the end of the day then you’re good to go.
+Hell, you can even eat one meal a day if you want As long as all your calories are all accounted for by the end of the day then you’re good to go.

 Packing on muscle quickly and efficiently